 The highly critical base of the rose serves as the epicenter for it’s triumphant return in spring.

 Early spring is the ideal time to trim your roses back.
 First, remove any dead branches to avoid disease taking hold.
-Afterwards, proceed with pruning.
+Afterward, proceed with pruning.
 Most modern re-blooming roses perform best after pruning 1/3 of the old wood each spring.
 This will allow for a hard flush and optimal blooming.
 Then just hit them with a fertilizer of your choice and they’re all ready for the new growing season.